Oki, Tânisi, Tawnshi, Âba wathtec, Danit'ada, Aaniin, Kwe’, She:kon, Bonjour, Hello:

 Cree Grandmothers' Tea Ceremony

-Once a month, Writing Symbols Lodge & Kiipitoyis, Grandmother’s Lodge invites women from the campus community and beyond to honour their strength and celebrate their important roles in our communities with a traditional Cree Tea Ceremony.
+Once a month, Writing Symbols Lodge & Kiipitakyoyis, Grandmother’s Lodge invites women from the campus community and beyond to honour their strength and celebrate their important roles in our communities with a traditional Cree Tea Ceremony.

 Cree Grandmothers’ Tea Ceremony